jorisroovers/gitlint/docs/contributing.md

+# Contributing

 We'd love for you to contribute to gitlint.
 Thanks for your interest!
-Sometimes it takes a while for [me](https://github.com/jorisroovers) to get back to you (this is a hobby project), but rest assured that we read your message and appreciate your interest!
+Sometimes it takes a while for [me](https://github.com/jorisroovers) to get back to you (sometimes up to a few months, this is a hobby project), but rest assured that we read your message and appreciate your interest!
 We maintain a [wishlist on our wiki](https://github.com/jorisroovers/gitlint/wiki/Wishlist), but we're obviously open to any suggestions!